zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

     ![](./images/image14_91.png)

 3. LcmExport: The LcmExport CLI command backs up cube artifacts to a Lifecycle Management (LCM) .zip file.
-To export Sample application deployed in last step use command.
+To export Sample application, deployed in last step, use this command.

     ```